pwteneyck/haikuLambda/README.md

 -[User]

 # Use
-Deploy in a Lambda function behind API Gateway; requires the `Requests` python library in a Lambda layer
+Deploy in a Lambda function behind API Gateway; requires the `Requests` python library in a Lambda layer and a RapidAPI account to use the WordsAPI for syllable counts.